 I got my new car, worked out more than I had ever and worked on my side business in some way just about every day this year.
 I even got in a little sewing too!

 Seeing a vision board must give a subliminal cue to keep those goals in your mind.
 I guess it’s hard to forget if you see them all the time.
 All I can say is thank goodness God made hairdressers!
+This idea must be catching on.
 Here is a video tutorial on how a YouTuber made her vision board.